phalcon-orphanage/docs/en/reference/volt.rst

 Basic Usage
 -----------
-A view consists on Volt code, PHP and HTML.
-A set of special delimiters is available to enter in Volt mode. {% ... %} is used to execute statements such as for-loops or assign values and {{ ... }}, prints the result of an expression to the template.
+A view consists of Volt code, PHP and HTML.
+A set of special delimiters is available to enter into Volt mode. {% ... %} is used to execute statements such as for-loops or assign values and {{ ... }}, prints the result of an expression to the template.